The CMA Board

 He has been fortunate to work on ecological research in Portugal, France and Lebanon as well as the UK.
 However his main interest is getting people from all backgrounds to actively improve their natural environment.”

-Mark Baker - Vice Chair, website admin
+Mark Baker - Secretary, website admin

 Day job: Country Parks Manager, Devon County Council